It’s not long ago that people would call you crazy for trying to get office work done on anything other than the Microsoft Office suite for PC.

 Anything created in iWork can be opened in Office, and vice versa, making it easy to share progress with colleagues.

-Pages, Numbers, and Keynote are available completely free to Apple device owners, all three having this year received significant updates including extended Apple Pencil support and improved formatting tools.
+Pages, Numbers, and Keynote are available completely free to Apple device owners, all three having received significant updates in the past year including extended Apple Pencil support and improved formatting tools.

 Grab the lot from the App Store below if you want to be more productive on your mobile devices.